loelschlaeger/RprobitB/cran-comments.md

 * CRAN test NOTE: installed size is 63.9Mb sub-directories of 1Mb or more.
   Comment: We removed fitted models from the package to reduce the size.

+* CRAN NOTE: Please make sure the overall check time is < 10 min.
+  Comment: We made sure that building the vignettes is much faster now.